-Utah mayor slain in Afghanistan urged Americans to vote
+Utah mayor’s widow: ‘Fitting’ his body in US on Election Day

+In his final Facebook post, Brent Taylor talked about seeing people overcome obstacles to vote in Afghanistan's first parliamentary elections in eight years.
+"I hope everyone back home exercises their precious right to vote," he wrote before being shot to death Saturday by an Afghan commando he was training.

-DOVER AIR FORCE BASE, Delaware (AP) — The body of a Utah mayor and Army National Guard member who urged Americans to vote before he was killed in Afghanistan has been returned to U.S. soil.
+DOVER AIR FORCE BASE, Delaware (AP) — The grief-stricken widow of a Utah mayor killed in Afghanistan paid tribute to her husband on Election Day by urging Americans to get out and vote and carry on his legacy in fighting for democracy.

-Military officials said 39-year-old North Ogden Mayor Brent Taylor was shot to death Saturday by an Afghan commando he was training, who was then killed by Afghan forces.
+The body of North Ogden Mayor Brent Taylor was returned to American solo after the Army National Guard major was shot to death last weekend by an Afghan commando he was training.

-Major Taylor had been expecting to return as Mayor Taylor in January.
-His death leaves behind his wife, Jennie, and their seven children, ranging from 11 months to 13 years old.
-She was there as his remains were returned to Dover Air Force Base in Delaware.

-“Brent may have died on Afghan soil, but he died for the success of freedom and democracy in both of our countries,” she said in a statement that referred to her husband’s final post on Facebook, in which he urged Americans to exercise their “precious right to vote.”
+The father of seven had implored Americans in his final Facebook post to vote.
+The post became widely shared online and received more attention Tuesday as his widow talked about Taylor’s service in Afghanistan that coincided with recent parliamentary elections there.
+Her comments were televised nationally on the same day that millions of Americans turned out to vote.

+“It seems only fitting that Brent, who in death now represents so much greater than any of our own individual lives, has come home to U.S. soil in a flag-draped casket on our Election Day,” Jennie Taylor told reporters after Brent Taylor’s flag-draped coffin arrived at Dover Air force Base in Delaware.

 Most Read Nation & World Stories